3D-2D transition in mode-I fracture microbranching in a perturbed hexagonal close-packed lattice: Microbranching instability in 3D-Perturbed Lattice

-In addition, we can cut thin horizontal slices from the XY fracture pattern, yielding 2D patterns and compare them to pure 2D fracture patterns~\cite{shay4} (in a similarly sized XY lattice), confirming the similarity between the two.
+In addition, we can cut thin horizontal slices from the XY fracture pattern, yielding 2D patterns and compare them to pure 2D fracture patterns~\cite{shay4}.
 In Fig. \ref{2d3d} we present two fracture patterns of a 2D perturbed hexagonal lattice and and two 2D slices of the 3D hcp perturbed lattice, one for relatively small driving and one for large driving displacement.
-We can see despite the relatively large noise that characterizes the 3D simulations, the patterns are similar to pure 2D simulations (more in small driving displacement).
+We can see despite the relatively large noise (resulting from the breaking of one or few bonds) that characterizes the 3D simulations, the patterns are quite similar to pure 2D simulations for small driving displacement.
 This fact is encouraging and supports the assumption that for at least some features (e.g., XY-plane features of the microbranches), the 2D studies are relevant.
-Nevertheless, we note that different horizontal slicse of the same 3D fracture pattern (for different Z), yields different patterns.
-This fact indicates for the pure-3D behavior; as long as the microbranches are sufficiently small, there is no symmetry along the Z-axis.
+However, for large driving displacement, the 3D patterns look rather different from the 2D patterns, though the fracture-pattern is still much more developed at large driving displacements.
+Nevertheless, we note that different horizontal slices of the same 3D fracture pattern (for different Z) yield different patterns.
+This fact indicates that for the 3D regime, as long as the microbranches are sufficiently small, there is no symmetry along the Z-axis.
+Note that the driving displacement $v/c_R$ required to produce a given amount of side-branching is much greater than in 2D, since out of plane bonds are being broken as well.